yuyan884/furima-38296/README.md

 | user               | references | null: false, foreign_key: true |

 #### Association
-- belongs_to :users
+- belongs_to :user
-- has_one    :historys
+- has_one    :history

 #### Notes